 The Group presents basic and diluted earnings / (loss) per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
 Where ordinary shares are issued but not fully paid, they are treated in the calculation of basic earnings per share as a fraction of an ordinary share to the extent that they were entitled to participate in dividends during the period relative to a fully paid ordinary share.
-Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shares outstanding for the effects of all dilutive potential ordinary shares, which includes share options granted to employees.
-To the extent that partly paid shares are not entitled to participate in dividends during the period they are treated as the equivalent of warrants or options in the calculation of diluted earnings per share.
+Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shares, which includes share options granted to employees.
+To the extent that partly paid shares are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period shares are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period they are not entitled to participate in dividends during the period they are treated as the equivalent of warrants or options in the calculation of diluted earnings per share.